 “We have bosses but they work more as leaders.
-People come to us from others companies and tell us, ‘other companies don’t work like this!
+People come to us from other companies and tell us, ‘other companies don’t work like this!
 But for us it’s something completely normal.
 Lots of people tell us that they want to work here :).”

 How to maintain a strong corporate culture

-The company only hires about 5% of applicants, and only those who fit in.
+The company only hires about 5% of applicants and only those who fit in.

-“In the recruitment process we ask them questions to get to know them and to find out if they are really coming to work on something they are passionate about.
+“In the recruitment process, we ask them questions to get to know them and to find out if they are really coming to work on something they are passionate about.
 We want them to have the same values that we have here.”